mozilla/extension-workshop/documentation/publish/distribute-sideloading.md

 {% capture alert %}

-Starting in Firefox 73, it will no longer be possible to have an extension be installed as part of another application installs.
+Starting in Firefox 73, it will no longer be possible to have an extension be automatically installed as part of another application install.
 See the [Add-ons Blog](https://blog.mozilla.org/addons/2019/10/31/firefox-to-discontinue-sideloaded-extensions/) for more information.

 {% endcapture %}
 {% include modules/note.html